 Alzheimer’s disease, which is the leading cause of dementia, is one of these conditions.
 By 2050, experts predict that there will be 13.8 million people over the age of 65 living with Alzheimer’s disease in the U.S.

 Although becoming increasingly common, the exact cause of Alzheimer’s disease remains unknown.
 However, an increasing number of studies are suggesting that diet plays a role.

-Several studies have shown that the Mediterranean diet, in particular, is associated with a reduced risk of cognitive issues — including Alzheimer’s.
+Several studies have shown that the Mediterranean diet and dark berries fruits, in particular, is associated with a reduced risk of cognitive issues — including Alzheimer’s.

 Interestingly, the Mediterranean diet is high in flavonoids.
-These are naturally occurring chemicals present in various fruits and vegetables, as well as in plant-based beverages such as tea and wine.
+These are naturally occurring chemicals present in various fruits and vegetables, as well as in plant-based beverages.

-Researchers from Tufts University’s Human Nutrition Research Center on Aging in Medford, MA, have shown that a high long-term intake of flavonoid-rich foods — such as berries, apples, and tea — is associated with a reduced risk of developing Alzheimer’s disease.
+Researchers from Tufts University’s Human Nutrition Research Center on Aging in Medford, MA, have shown that a high long-term intake of flavonoid-rich foods — such as berries — is associated with a reduced risk of developing Alzheimer’s disease.

 The results now appear in the American Journal of Clinical Nutrition.

 The researchers measured the flavonoid intake of the group using dietary questionnaires, which the participants filled out roughly every 4 years.
 The team also monitored the overall health of the group, including rates of Alzheimer’s disease and related dementias (ADRD) and Alzheimer’s disease itself.